Probing Higgs-portal dark matter with vector-boson fusion: Fermion, vector and tensor dark matter

 In contrast to the case of singlet scalar DM treated in the main text, the models in~\refeq{eq:HPM-effLags} considered in this appendix are not UV complete.
 They are non-renormalizable and violate perturbative unitarity at high energies.
 As a consequence, the DM production cross section \refeq{eq:DMproduction} receives large contributions from $q^2 \gg m_\text{DM}^2$.
 For example, it is well known from vector-boson scattering in the SM that perturbative unitarity is violated at $q^2 \sim (\SI{1}{\TeV})^2$ for $m_X\sim m_Z$ and a coupling $\lamX$ of weak size~\cite{Lee:1977eg}.
 The unitarity violating contributions are, however, expected to be suppressed in UV-completions of the models, \eg via additional degrees of freedom that unitarize the theory.
-To exclude the potentially unitarity-violating high-energy contribution, we cut off the integral in \refeq{eq:DMproduction} at $q^2 = (\SI{1}{\TeV})^2$ and obtain a conservative limit.
+To exclude the potentially unitarity-violating high-energy contribution, we derive the unitarity limit from $hh\to XX$ scattering at $\mathcal{O}(\lamX)$~\cite{Lebedev:2011iq} and cut off the integral in \refeq{eq:DMproduction} at $q^2=32 \pi m_X^2/\lamX$ for the vector case.
+In analogy, we use $q^2=16 \pi m_B^2/\lamB$ in the tensor case.
 Note that in the vector and tensor model for $m_{X,B}>m_h/2$ the limits depend approximately linearly on the choice of the cut-off near $q^2 = (\SI{1}{\TeV})^2$.
-Figure~\ref{fig:limitsXBchi} therefore also shows the HE-LHC limits obtained for a cut-off at $\SI{2}{\TeV}$ (dashed) and without cut-off (dotted).
+Figure~\ref{fig:limitsXBchi} therefore also shows the HE-LHC limits obtained for a cut-off at $\SI{1}{\TeV}$ (dashed) as a conservative limit and without cut-off (dotted).
+For the fermion case, a strong cut-off dependence is absent and we do not employ a cut-off.
 Note that we use the running-width prescription which has a unitarizing effect (see also~\citere{Khoze:2017tjt}) if the total width becomes so large that it dominates the denominator of the Higgs-boson propagator.
 This is also the reason why the \SI{13}{\TeV} exclusion lines in the vector and tensor case stop around $m_{X/B} = \SI{75}{\GeV}$.
 The cross-section reaches a maximum for a certain value of $\lambda_\text{HP}$ and decreases again for larger couplings.
 To establish limits in this region of parameter space, the high-energy behaviour of the models needs to be studied in more detail which is beyond the scope of this work.

 Using the method of Sec.~\ref{sec:reinterp} we compute the limit on $\lambda_\text{HP}$ within the three models.
 Figure~\ref{fig:limitsXBchi} shows the respective observed \SI{13}{\TeV} LHC limit from the shape analysis (black curves) as well as the projections for the \SI{14}{\TeV} HL-LHC and \SI{27}{\TeV} HE-LHC, respectively\@.
 The grey band around the \SI{13}{\TeV} limit denotes the signal uncertainty, see Sec.~\ref{sec:reinterp}.
 In the vector model, current data excludes couplings around $\lamX \simeq 0.03\ (0.7)$ slightly below (above) the threshold, whereas the corresponding limits in the tensor model are smaller by about a factor of 2.
 At $m_\text{DM} = m_h/2$, $\lambda_\text{HP} = 0.17\ (0.08)$ is excluded in the vector (tensor) case.
 For fermionic DM, $\lamchi/\Lambda \simeq \SIrange[range-units=brackets,range-phrase=\!-\!]{0.5}{10}{\per\TeV}$ ($\lamchi/\Lambda=\SI{8.0}{\per\TeV}$) can be probed for $m_\chi \lesssim \SI{65}{\GeV}\ (m_\chi=m_h/2)$.
 The HL- and HE-LHC improve these bounds by a factor of 3 to 10.